lgblgblgb/xemu/README.md

 * Download the executable installer in https://www.msys2.org for x86-64
   architecture.
 * Install on the default location.
-* Execute the MSYS2 MinGW 64bit system prompt at installation end, or by looking into your Start Menu.
+* Execute the MSYS2 MinGW 64bit system prompt at the end of the installation, or via your Start Menu.

-* In the command prompt, ensure you have the latest repositories by doing:
+At the command prompt, ensure you have the latest repositories by doing:

-`pacman -Syu`
+    pacman -Syu

 Restart the prompt if needed, and finish installing remaining packages with: